luigivieira/emotions/README.md

 This project works by first detecting a face in each frame of a video.
 The face region and the landmark coordinates found and then used to detect the probabilities of each prototypic emotion (happiness, sadness, anger, fear, surprise and disgust, plus the neutral expression).

-[![Video with a test of this project](https://img.youtube.com/vi/uDRYr0CWSwI/0.jpg)](https://youtu.be/uDRYr0CWSwI)
+[![Video with a test of this project](https://img.youtube.com/vi/uDRYr0CWSwI/0.jpg)](https://youtu.be/uDRYr0CWSwI) (Click on this image to see a video with a test of this project - the original video uses is called "Human Emotions" and it was used with the kind authorization from the folks of the Imagine Pictures video production company (thank you guys!).
+Original URL of the video: [https://www.youtube.com/watch?v=UjZzdo2-LKE](https://www.youtube.com/watch?v=UjZzdo2-LKE))

 ## Details on the Implementation